 What exactly is Crema?
 (Mexican)

-Crema cannot be formed without pressure, according to Britta Folmer, author of ‘The Craft & Science of Coffee,’ since it “forces some of the carbon dioxide contained in ground coffee into the water phase from which it is derived.”
+According to Britta Folmer, author of ‘The Craft & Science of Coffee,’ Crema cannot be formed without pressure, since it “forces some of the carbon dioxide contained in ground coffee into the water phase from which it is derived.”
 It will be discharged together with certain solids, forming a thick and stable coating of Crema on the liquid… With traditional espresso processes, pressure plays a critical role in Crema production.
-Standard.

 What Does Crema In Espresso Mean?